Unhinged (1982 film): Censorship

-Although the British Board of Film Classification had passed the film uncut for UK cinemas in 1983, the UK Director of Public Prosecutions (DPP) retroactively banned the video release, placing Unhinged on its list of 72 "video nasties", which violated the Obscene Publications Act (as amended in 1977).
+Although the BBFC had passed the film uncut for UK cinemas in 1983, the UK DPP retroactively banned the video release, placing Unhinged on its list of 72 "video nasties", which violated the Obscene Publications Act (as amended in 1977).
 Unlike other films on that list, the film's few murders were suggested (by sprays of blood) rather than explicitly depicted, and it featured few scenes of nudity.
 The film was profiled among several others by the BBC following its 1983 video release.

 The film was one of several titles whose videos were confiscated by the British government during police raids beginning in December 1983, alongside The Boogeyman (1980), The Driller Killer (1979), and The Last House on the Left (1972).
 It was confiscated again in August 1984 in Wigan, Greater Manchester.
 While the DPP officially removed the film from its video nasty list in May 1985, it continued to be confiscated through the rest of that year: In October 1985, the film—among 67 other titles—was confiscated from a video rental shop in North Shields, as well as from a rental shop in Shanklin on the Isle of Wight in November 1985.
 It was not submitted for approval by distributors until 2005, when it was finally passed fully uncut in the United Kingdom.

 Home media

-Unhinged was released in the United Kingdom on a pre-certification VHS by the CBS/Fox subsidiary Avatar Communications in April 1983.
+Unhinged was released in the UK on a pre-certification VHS by the CBS/Fox subsidiary Avatar Communications in April 1983.
 This release became one of the best-selling videocassettes in England that summer.
 In Australia, a VHS was released by CBS/Fox Video the same year.
 In Spain, the film was issued on VHS in 1984 under the title Demencial Unhinged by I.V.E.
 (Intervideo Española).
-In 1988, the Portland-based Lighthouse Home Video released the film on VHS in the United States.
+In 1988, the Portland-based Lighthouse Home Video released the film on VHS in the USA.

-On October 8, 2002, IndieDVD released Unhinged on DVD in the United States.
-It was subsequently issued in the United Kingdom on DVD in 2004 through Platinum Home Video, uncut and with an '18' certificate.
-In the United States, the film received two other DVD reissues from different distributors: On March 22, 2005, Brentwood Home Video released it on DVD, followed by a Code Red release in 2012 as a double feature disc with Murder Run (1983), a film produced by Gronquist.
+On October 8, 2002, IndieDVD released Unhinged on DVD in the USA.
+It was subsequently issued in the UK on DVD in 2004 through Platinum Home Video, uncut and with an '18' certificate.
+In the USA, the film received two other DVD reissues from different distributors: On March 22, 2005, Brentwood Home Video released it on DVD, followed by a Code Red release in 2012 as a double feature disc with Murder Run (1983), a film produced by Gronquist.

-The film was released in a remastered DVD edition in the United Kingdom by 88 Films in 2014.
+The film was released in a remastered DVD edition in the UK by 88 Films in 2014.
 Despite its remastering, the transfer was described in Delirium magazine "as rough and ready-looking as ever" due to the lack of any known high-definition masters.
 In a 2021 interview with David Gregory, a co-founder of Severin Films, he commented on the film's home media status, stating that "there are no [original] film elements [known] in the world.
-There’s basically a one-inch master in London and it’s not even as good as a DVD!"
+There’s basically a one-inch master in London, and it’s not even as good as a DVD!"